How Convenience Fee Payment Processing Will Help Your Business Thrive

 Understanding the fee structure is key to managing credit card fees.
 When a customer or client uses their credit or debit card to make a purchase, there are three parties that the business must pay.
 The first is the customer or client’s bank through the interchange fee.
 The second is the credit card company through the assessment fee.
 Last but certainly not least is the credit card processing provider through the transaction fee.
 If that seems like many hands in the till it most definitely is.
 For more information on processing fees, check out this blog article.

-How nice would it be to live in a world where your business could actually accept credit and debit card payments without having to pay those outrageous fees?
+How nice would it be to live in a world where your business could accept credit and debit card payments without having to pay those outrageous fees?
 Just imagine for a second that your customer or client could make that $1,000 purchase on their credit or debit card, and instead of paying the $50 fee, as listed in the example above, it cost you absolutely nothing.
 The good news is that you do not need to imagine that scenario.
 Your business may very well be able to take part in it!

 Of course, the interchange, assessment, and transaction fees must be paid.
 It simply breaks down to a matter of who is paying for them.
-This is exactly where convenience fee payment processing, also know as Fee-Free Payments™, comes into play.
+This is precisely where convenience fee payment processing, also know as Fee-Free Payments™, comes into play.
 In essence, the consumer becomes responsible for the processing fee and is assessed at a flat rate as a “convenience” of using the payment method.
 This is the best method for a business to save money because there is minimal cost involved.

-Federal and state laws, in conjunction with card brands, such as MasterCard and Visa, limit the type of businesses that can pass the processing fees onto the consumer.
+In conjunction with card brands, such as MasterCard and Visa, federal and state laws limit the type of businesses that can pass the processing fees onto the consumer.
 For example, billing and collection agencies, hospitals, medical-based offices, telecom companies, and the utility industry, to name a few, are all allowed to incorporate free payment processing into their credit and debit card transactions.